-U.S. legislation backed by Pandora Media Inc. (P), the biggest online radio service, would hurt musicians and record labels by reducing their royalties, according to SoundExchange President Michael Huppe.
+U.S. legislation backed by Pandora Media Inc. (P:US), the biggest online radio service, would hurt musicians and record labels by reducing their royalties, according to SoundExchange President Michael Huppe.

 Under the current structure, the online radio industry is growing rapidly, said Huppe, whose nonprofit group collects and distributes royalties.
 This year, SoundExchange is collecting digital royalties from 1,800 outlets, compared with 1,210 in 2009 and 855 in 2007, he said in an interview yesterday.